aholmes/gitpitch_async-await-csharp/PITCHME.md

 +++

-### TPL
+### Task Parallel Library (TPL)
-Provides high-level methods to simplify using threads for parallel processing and  concurrency. |
+- Provides high-level methods to simplify using threads for parallel processing and  concurrency |
-Stuck using threads. |
+- Stuck using (and blocking) threads |
+	- Wastes CPU cycles waiting for IO

 +++
 		- .NET 4.5 added Task.Run to make life easier (defaults for Task.Factory.StartNew, and safer)